Siri Hustvedt: Awards and recognitions

 The Blazing World was longlisted for the 2014 Man Booker Prize and won the 2015 Los Angeles Times Book Prize for Fiction.

 In 2015, Hustvedt was appointed as a lecturer in psychiatry at the Dewitt Wallace Institute for the History of Psychiatry, Department of Psychiatry, Weill Medical School of Cornell University.

 Hustvedt is the 2012 recipient of the Gabarron International Award for Thought and Humanities.
 In 2014, she received an honorary doctorate from the University of Oslo.
 She received honorary doctorates from the Université Stendhal-Grenoble, France, in 2015, and from Gutenberg University-Mainz, Germany, in 2016.
 In 2019 she was awarded the Princess of Asturias Award in Literature.

+In 2024, Hustvedt received the Openbank Literature Award by Vanity Fair for her literary career.

 Personal life

 Hustvedt met her husband, writer Paul Auster, in 1981, and they married the following year.
-They live together in Brooklyn, New York.
+They lived together in Brooklyn, New York, until his death in 2024.
 Their daughter, Sophie Auster (born 1987), is a singer/songwriter and actress.
-Auster used Iris, the narrator of Hustvedt's first novel, The Blindfold, in his novel Leviathan.

 In 2009, Hustvedt signed a petition in support of director Roman Polanski, calling for his release after his arrest in Switzerland in relation to his 1977 charge for statutory rape.